-- 2) Inclusive:yes - 3) Widely advertised and available:public meetings posted - 4) Ongoing: discussions with staff and board members - b.
+- 2) Inclusive: The survey was made available in a variety of ways to ensure all interested parties could participate. - 3) Widely advertised and available: Facebook, email, website. - 4) Ongoing: Continued input from staff, families, community. - b.
 Families (please choose one):